-In October 2020, the FATF decided to recommence its work to identify new jurisdictions with strategic AML/CFT deficiencies and to prioritise the review of listed jurisdictions with expired or expiring deadlines and to give other jurisdictions the option to report.
-The progress of Albania, Barbados, Botswana, Cambodia, Cayman Islands, Ghana, Jamaica, Mauritius, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Uganda and Zimbabwe has been reviewed by the FATF since February 2021.
+Since the beginning of the COVID-19 pandemic, the FATF has provided flexibility for jurisdictions not facing immediate deadlines to report their progress to the FATF on a voluntary basis.
+Accordingly, the progress of Albania, Barbados, Botswana, Cambodia, Cayman Islands, Jamaica, Malta, Mauritius, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, Uganda and Zimbabwe has been reviewed by the FATF since June 2021.

-In June 2021, the FATF added Haiti, Malta, the Philippines and South Sudan to its monitoring process.
+In October 2021, the FATF added Jordan, Mali and Turkey to its monitoring process.

-Jurisdictions that currently have strategic AML/CFT deficiencies and have developed action plans with the FATF to address these deficiencies are as follows:
+Jurisdictions that currently have strategic AML/CFT/PF deficiencies and have developed action plans with the FATF to address these deficiencies are as follows:

-Albania, Barbados, Botswana, Burkina Faso, Cambodia, Cayman Islands, Haiti, Jamaica, Malta, Mauritius, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, South Sudan, Syria, Uganda, Yemen and Zimbabwe.
+Albania, Barbados, Burkina Faso, Cambodia, Cayman Islands, Haiti, Jamaica, Jordan, Mali, Malta, Morocco, Myanmar, Nicaragua, Pakistan, Panama, Philippines, Senegal, South Sudan, Syria, Turkey, Uganda, Yemen and Zimbabwe.